KMAYAMA2/notes/content/essays/What my notes are for.md

 **Notes**

 [1] In writing this essay, I realized I did put my notes in public for the sake of going public.
 Figuring out what to [[9-3 Increase surface area of luck |learn in public]] is the problem now.
-But I’m not taking these notes for the sake of it—what does that even mean?
+But is doing anything for its own sake a problem?
+Isn’t that the definition of art?